mason-mcglothlin/masonogcrm/DesignNotes.md

 Scan with tool such as W3C Validator to make sure markup is valid.

+Add option to import customer data from Excel using [EPPlus](http://epplus.codeplex.com/).
+Would be nice to drag and drop the Excel file, with fallback to regular file upload.
+Should probably do this in the background.
+Perhaps use [Hangfire](http://hangfire.io/).
+Probably try [QueueBackgroundWorkItem](http://blogs.msdn.com/b/webdev/archive/2014/06/04/queuebackgroundworkitem-to-reliably-schedule-and-run-long-background-process-in-asp-net.aspx) first because it won't require a database.

 Add export to PDF, Word, and vCard formats.

 Use [Favicon generator](http://www.favicon-generator.org/) to create nice favicons for all devices.